Business and Human Resource Management (with Foundation Year)

 - Baccalaureate IB: No specific subjects required.

-Students who expect to achieve a higher tariff score may also be interested in our BA(Hons) Business and Human Resource Management course.
+If you think you'll achieve a higher tariff score, you may be interested in our BA(Hons) Business and Human Resource Management course.

 For further information